The 6 kinds of travellers who need Bermuda now

 Surrounded by water so transparent you can see its inhabitants from the surface, you’ll hardly be mystified by the abundance of fresh local seafood — but you’ll be no less dazzled by the flavours (and, okay, the surroundings).
 One of the best confluences of both is Wahoo’s Bistro & Patio, named, as you might guess, for a fish that’s abundant in these parts.
 Wahoo gets a multitude of treatments on this menu — grilled, fried, chowdered, taco’d — and everyone has a favourite.
 Still, you’ll find that you get as much local flavour from the setting: the harbour-facing end of a cobbled lane in the UNESCO-designated 17th-century enclave of St. George’s.

-Other go-tos include Blu Bar & Grill, where the local bounty finds its way into everything from Italian to Asian fusion dishes; Port o Call, where September marks the celebrated start of spiny lobster season on the menu (a season that lasts through fall and winter); and the Village Pantry, where you’ll find legendary Bermuda fish chowder among other crowd pleasers.
+Other go-tos include Blu Bar & Grill, where the local bounty finds its way into everything from Italian to Asian fusion dishes; Port o Call, where fall and winter marks spiny lobster season on the menu; and the Village Pantry, where you’ll find legendary Bermuda fish chowder among other crowd pleasers.

 The island’s other signature cocktail — the Rum Swizzle — varies a lot more widely from bar to bar, so there’s an even more compelling case to be made for tasting your way through a whole succession.
 But make sure to include the reported original in that lineup: Head to the historic Swizzle Inn for the house blend of Goslings Black Seal Rum, Goslings Gold Seal Rum, triple sec, pineapple juice, orange juice, lemon juice, Bermuda falernum (a syrup) and angostura bitters.